Postmodern architecture: Roots of postmodernism

 125 London Wall (1992) by Terry Farrell and Partners aimed to "repair the urban fabric" of the district, dominated by post-Blitz modernist schemes.

 The postmodernist movement is often seen (especially in the US) as an American movement, starting in America around the 1960s–1970s and then spreading to Europe and the rest of the world, to remain right through to the present.
 In 1966, however, the architectural historian Sir Nikolaus Pevsner spoke of a revived Expressionism as being "a new style, successor to my International Modern of the 1930s, a post-modern style", and included as examples Le Corbusier's work at Ronchamp and Chandigarh, Denys Lasdun at the Royal College of Physicians in London, Richard Sheppard at Churchill College, Cambridge, and James Stirling's and James Gowan's Leicester Engineering Building, as well as Philip Johnson's own guest house at New Canaan, Connecticut.
 Pevsner disapproved of these buildings for their self-expression and irrationalism, but he acknowledged them as "the legitimate style of the 1950s and 1960s" and defined their characteristics.
 The job of defining postmodernism was subsequently taken over by a younger generation who welcomed rather than rejected what they saw happening and, in the case of Robert Venturi, contributed to it.

 The aims of postmodernism or late-modernism begin with its reaction to modernism; it tries to address the limitations of its predecessor.
 The list of aims is extended to include communicating ideas with the public often in a then humorous or witty way.
 Often, the communication is done by quoting extensively from past architectural styles, often many at once.
 In breaking away from modernism, it also strives to produce buildings that are sensitive to the context within which they are built.

 Postmodernism has its origins in the perceived failure of modern architecture.
 Its preoccupation with functionalism and economical building meant that ornaments were done away with and the buildings were cloaked in a stark rational appearance.
 Many felt the buildings failed to meet the human need for comfort both for body and for the eye, that modernism did not account for the desire for beauty.
+Subsequent visual preference surveys have confirmed these views.
 The problem worsened when some already monotonous apartment blocks degenerated into slums.
 In response, architects sought to reintroduce ornament, color, decoration and human scale to buildings.
 Form was no longer to be defined solely by its functional requirements or minimal appearance.